By Riley Chen 1 min read

 What Are Multi-Way Pots?

 A multi-way pot refers to a situation where multiple players have contributed chips to the pot and remain active in a hand through to the showdown.
 Unlike heads-up scenarios, multi-way pots involve three or more players competing for the same pot, often leading to more complex betting patterns and increased variability.
-These pots are prevalent in cash games and tournaments and can significantly impact a player's approach to betting and hand evaluation.
+These pots are prevalent in Cash Games and tournaments and can significantly impact a player's approach to betting and hand evaluation.

 Characteristics of Multi-Way Pots